10 Tricks to Feeling Comfortable in Your Labor and Delivery Room

 This one is for partners and support people.
 Remember those three things, safety, privacy, and feeling unobserved?
 One of the best ways to encourage those feelings for someone in labor is to make sure the door to their room stays shut.
 Often nurses, doctors, and other hospital staff aren’t thinking about that and leave the door open (or mostly closed, but not latched).
 As doulas, we always walk right over and close the door (and pull the privacy curtain closed for good measure) if someone leaves it open.
 For a person in labor, it can be so comforting and reassuring to know that someone is always keeping their eye out to make sure they’ll have the privacy they need to feel safe.

 Did you know you don’t have to wear a hospital gown if you don’t want to?
 There are a lot of options for alternatives, and it’s absolutely your choice!
 You can wear your own clothes, you can buy a labor gown that’s like a pretty, comfortable version of a hospital gown, or you can wear nothing at all.
-Amanda Ditzel at Raleigh Birth Photography has a helpful blog post with different options for what to wear in labor, complete with beautiful photos.
+Here is a list of ideas from Annica Quakenbush with some beautiful photos, and Plus Size Birth has some ideas for larger-bodied folks.

 Pro tip: Bring a few different options for what to wear with you to the hospital.
 Labor can be messy, and it’s not uncommon for a change of clothes to be needed.

-4. Check out what’s in the drawers and cabinets.
+Check out what’s in the drawers and cabinets

 The hospital will have locks on anything they don’t want you to open, so the rest is fair game!
 When you first get into your room, feel free to look around and see what extra supplies are stored in the drawers and cabinets.
 They’ll probably come in handy later, and it will feel great that you or your partner know where to get another washcloth or pillow without having to ask a staff member to get it for you!
 Little steps to maintain autonomy instead of feeling like someone else is in charge of your birth can really add up.

-5. Arrange your things in a way that works for YOU.
+Arrange your things in a way that works for YOU

 As long as there is room for your care providers to walk around (i.e. nothing in the middle of the floor someone would trip on), set your things where you want them without worrying about being in anyone’s way.
 Get out your toiletries for easy access to chapstick, keep your snacks accessible, and make sure your water is within easy reaching distance.
 If you brought any special items with you like family photos, special things for your baby, or printed words and images to help you through labor (like birth affirmations), set them out in a place where you can easily see them.
 Some people even tape things to blank areas of the wall, which is a lovely way to personalize the room.
 Most of all, try to avoid feeling like you have to hide the things you brought - you don’t have to!